top of page

 How much compensation can you get for a pedestrian accident in Ontario?

-Accident compensation depends on the severity of injuries, the impact on your life, and the available evidence.
-Serious injury cases involving long-term impairment typically result in higher compensation.
+Compensation depends on the severity of injuries, the impact on your life, and the available evidence.
+Cases involving long-term impairment or significant functional limitations typically result in higher compensation.

 Complete this form and someone from our office will contact you to arrange a free consultation.
 We work on a contingency basis, meaning you do not have to pay unless we resolve your claim successfully.